McCLIM/McCLIM/Backends/beagle/README.txt

 7.  -> (setf climi:*default-server-path* :clx)
 8.  -> (clim-listener:run-listener)
 9. CL-USER> (setf climi:*default-server-path* :beagle)
-10. CL-USER> (clim-listener:run-listener-process)
+10. CL-USER> (clim-listener:run-listener :new-process t)

 I can get both a CLX and a Beagle Listener running simultaneously.
-You can also do a (clim-listener:run-listener-process) in (8) and then run the other listener from the OpenMCL Listener.
+You can also do a (clim-listener:run-listener :new-process t) in (8) and then run the other listener from the OpenMCL Listener.
 Other variations probably work too, but I haven't experimented too much.

 (7) isn't actually necessary, since the CLX port appears in the server- path search order before the Beagle port does.